Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks: Survey of results

-In Fig. \ref{St_2_gas_vorticity} we display the total vorticity for the simulation shown in Figs. \ref{fig_U2_Rprime} and \ref{Particle_Density_St_2}.
+In Figure \ref{St_2_gas_vorticity} we display the total vorticity for the simulation shown in Figs. \ref{fig_U2_Rprime} and \ref{Particle_Density_St_2}.
 The range in $\omega$ goes from almost zero to over $90 \Omega_K$.
-A stark change in the character and magnitude of $\omega$ can be seen around the putative $|z|\approx \pm z_{{\rm lim}}$ level, which corresponds to the transition from filament-enclosed voids (i.e., $|z| \le z_{{\rm lim}}$) to open voids ($|z| \ge z_{{\rm lim}}$).
-Within the particle layer, $\omega$ appears generally disordered, interspersed with regions of structured vorticity (which we examine further) while away from the layer we witness mainly structured, putatively dipolar vortices weakly concentrated along vertically oriented pillars.
-Such bursts of gas flow from the particle layer are typical in axisymmetric calculations of this sort \citepalias[e.g., as extensively discussed Sec.
-3 of][\citealt{Li_Youdin_2021} also report such phenomenon]{Sengupta_Umurhan_2023}.
+A stark change in the character and magnitude of $\omega$ can be seen around the putative \REV{$|z|\approx \pm 2h$ level, which corresponds to the transition from filament-enclosed voids (i.e., $|z| \le 2h$) to open voids ($|z| \ge 2h$).
+Within the particle layer, $\omega$ appears generally disordered}, interspersed with regions of structured vorticity (which we examine further) while away from the layer we witness mainly structured, putatively dipolar vortices weakly concentrated along vertically oriented pillars.
+Such \REV{layered} bursts of gas flow from the particle layer are typical in axisymmetric calculations of this sort \citepalias[e.g., as extensively discussed Sec.
+3 of][\citealt{Li_Youdin_2021} also report this phenomenon]{Sengupta_Umurhan_2023}.
 Qualitatively speaking it can be seen that $\omega$ is larger within the layer.
 These qualitative trends follow for the St-01.Z-02 and St-04.Z-01 simulations.

-In the left column of Fig. \ref{Composite_New}, we show the gas vorticity for each simulation, focusing on midplane regions where particles are primarily located.
+In Figure \ref{Composite_New}, we show the gas vorticity for each simulation, focusing on midplane regions where particles are primarily located.
 The intensity of the vorticity is rendered only at grid points belonging to the void set $\setVN$—those that contain no particles and whose D8 neighbors are also particle-free (see Sec. \ref{Clustering_Definitions}).
 All other regions are masked in white.
 These void regions exhibit coherent, structured vortices.
 To the right of each vorticity map, we display the distribution of scalar vorticity $\omega(x,z)$, restricted either to $\setVN$ or to the filament set $\setFN$, which consists of all grid points identified as part of particle filaments.